There are many benefits of working with suppliers based in China.

 The second deals with consumer goods, home decor, and gifts.

 The third is textiles, recreational products, shoes, medical devices, health products, and office supplies.

 To make things easier for you at the convention, you can hire an interpreter for 60-74$ per day.

 When attending such conventions, you should make sure to have a set of business cards to give out, as suppliers normally ask for one to follow up after the fair.

 On the other hand, you can also attend in-person markets that are open all year round.

-At such markets, you can also hire purchase managers to simply your sourcing.
+At such markets, you can also hire purchase managers to outsource your sourcing simply.

-These agents offer services that include picking and dropping you at the market from your hotel.
+These agents offer services that include picking up and dropping you at the market from your hotel.